lipsalearning89/Task/README.md

 1. To access JSON Application visit

     `http://localhost:30000`

+    or from command prompt run:
+    `curl localhost:30000`

 2. To access Reverse String Application visit

     `http://localhost:32000`

+    or from command prompt run:
+    `curl localhost:32000`

 ### Cleanup the cluster:
     To cleanup the resources provisioned on your machine, run: